MicrosoftDocs/sql-docs/docs/connect/oledb/features/oledb-driver-for-sql-server-support-for-high-availability-disaster-recovery.md

 The **ApplicationIntent** keyword is used to enable read-only routing.

 ## Read-Only Routing
-Read-only routing is a feature that can ensure the availability of a read only replica of a database.
+Read-only routing is a feature that can ensure the availability of a read-only replica of a database.
 To enable read-only routing:

 1. You must connect to an Always On Availability Group availability group listener.